 The Board of Directors has established stock ownership guidelines to encourage accumulation and retention of Common Stock by executives of the Company, including the named executive officers.
-The guidelines are stated as a multiple of annual base salary as follows: three times annual base salary for the chief executive officer; two times annual base salary for the chief operating officer; one times annual base salary for senior vice presidents; .75 times base salary for Vice Presidents and other Officers; and .50 times base salary for General Managers.
+The guidelines are stated as a multiple of annual base salary as follows: three times annual base salary for the chief executive officer; two times annual base salary for the chief operating officer; one times annual base salary for senior vice presidents; .75 times base salary for vice presidents and other officers; and .50 times base salary for general managers.
 The recommended time period for reaching the guidelines is five years.
 Common Stock allocated to officers in their Company ESOP account and individual retirement plans will be included but stock options will not be counted in determining ownership levels.
 The Human Resources Committee is pleased to present its report on executive compensation.
 This report describes the components of the Company's executive officer compensation programs and the basis on which compensation determinations are made with respect to the executive officers of the Company.

-In May 1998, the Committee retained Towers Perrin to study and report on the Company's executive compensation practices.
-In November 1998, the Company again retained Towers Perrin to do competitive evaluations of the total compensation for twelve of the Company's corporate officer and executive positions.
-The Human Resources Committee reviewed the findings of these studies and made its recommendations to the Board of Directors of the Company at meetings held in December 1998.
+In November 1999, the Committee retained Towers Perrin to study and report on the Company's executive compensation practices and to do competitive evaluations of the total compensation for twelve of the Company's corporate officer and executive positions.
+The Human Resources Committee reviewed the findings of these studies and made its recommendations to the Board of Directors of the Company at meetings held in December 1999.